YuyueminAustin/YuyueminAustin.github.io/_pages/research.md

 {% include base_path %}

 My current research experience lies in AIoT and Ubiquitous Computing, with a focus on analyzing and modelling wireless signals.
-I have been working on the following areas:
+I am working / have worked on the following areas:

 ## 1. Statistical Acoustic Sensing